Awu05/AR-Duck-Hunt/README.md

 # AR-Duck-Hunt

-This is a simple AR duck hunt game created in SWift 4 using ARKit.
+This is a simple AR duck hunt game created in Swift 4 using ARKit.